renovatebot/renovate/lib/manager/buildkite/readme.md

 *What type of package files and names does it use?*

-Filenames can be custom, but the rool automatically looks in:
+> Filenames can be custom, but the tool automatically looks in:
+>

-   - buildkite.yml
+>   - buildkite.yml
-   - buildkite.yaml
+>   - buildkite.yaml
-   - buildkite.json
+>   - buildkite.json
-   - .buildkite/pipeline.yml
+>   - .buildkite/pipeline.yml
-   - .buildkite/pipeline.yaml
+>   - .buildkite/pipeline.yaml
-   - .buildkite/pipeline.json
+>   - .buildkite/pipeline.json

 ---